kevinferrare/arduino-st4/README.md

 If the polar alignment is good, GOTO will be precise enough.
 Most of the times, the object is right in the center of the eyepiece :)

+Stellarium does not support ASCOM out of the box, it is thus necessary to install an ASCOM<->Stellarium bridge like [Stellariumscope](http://welshdragoncomputing.ca/x/index.php/home/stellariumscope/download-stellariumscope).
 # Indi driver
 Thanks to Stephan for implementing a basic [indi driver](https://github.com/tliff/indi_ardust4) that can do autoguiding.